 Prerequisites: permission of the Faculty of Education A course designed to meet the particular needs of students.
 The need would be established at registration and provision for the special study in education would be made by the program Coordinator in consultation with the faculty member teaching the course.
 1.0 unit may be acquired toward a degree.

-0.5 unit Directed Study in Elementary Education EDUC 5552
+Directed Study in Elementary Education

 Directed Study in Elementary Education 0.5 unit EDUC 5553